ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 This SWIP proposes decoupling the accounting for services provided via Swarm from the actual handling of the payment.
 A generic payment module will be defined as an interface for handling the payments; the existing SWAP chequebook will be the first implementation of this interface.
 Doing this will pave the way for enabling other currencies to define their implementation of the payment module, which will increase the resilience of the Swarm network (i.e. if one payment module fails, others might still work) while making Swarm attractive to a wider user base by allowing nodes to pay in their currency of preference.

 To allow multiple payment modules to co-exist on the same network, nodes must be able to come to an agreement on which payment module (or modules) to use.
-We propose a mechanism for nodes to indicate these preferences during handshake; such preferences should be normalized and weighted.
+We propose a mechanism for nodes to indicate these preferences.
 Furthermore, there must be a fallback option provided for the payment module to ensure that nodes can always connect.
 Finally, there should be a mechanism for each node to keep track of the payment methods negotiated with its peers.

 This SWIP is part of a series of SWIPs (but can be implemented on its own).
 To see the full picture, please refer to [swip-message_to_honey](./swip-message_to_honey.md), [swip-honey_to_money](./swip-honey_to_money.md) and the diagram below: